caiocvelasco/caiocvelasco.github.io/index.md

 ### ETL Pipeline from Crypto API to Tableau (CSV), with Dockerized Postgres, Jupyter Notebook, and Python.

 [Check it out here!](https://github.com/caiocvelasco/project01-docker-ETL-from-API-CSV-to-Tableau.git)

+This ETL pipeline uses Python functions to perform ETL steps, extracting from an external API and transforming the data to be saved as CSV files for later use by Tableau or any other visualization tool.
+This project runs within a Dockerized environment, using PostgreSQL as a database and Jupyter Notebook as a quick way to interact with the data.

 <img src = "assets/img/project01-etl-tableau.png">

 ---